2022 in Japan: Deaths

 Shinzo Abe, former two-time Prime Minister of Japan from 2006 and 2007 and again from 2012 to 2020, was assassinated while he giving a speech at the upper election campaign in Nara, which had increased media scrutiny.

 In the fourth year of Reiwa Memoriam despite Japanese demographic and aging crisis (and during the first 16-month-period of COVID-19 Omicron variant) in the country, among top 12 famous Japanese people who died due to illness and old age, including Toshiki Kaifu, Shintaro and Noriko Ishihara, Jun Kondō, Akira Takarada, Nobuyuki Idei, Yoko Shimada, Issey Miyake, Hanae Mori, Kazuo Inamori, Antonio Inoki, Ichiro Mizuki, and Chika Takami.
-Among top 5 famous Japanese people who died of tragic events, including Hiroyuki Watanabe and Ryuhei Ueshima both from suicides, Yu-Gi-Oh! creator Kazuki Takahashi from accidential drowning, former Japanese prime minister Shinzo Abe from murder, and Kōji Nakamoto from traffic accident.
+Among top 5 famous Japanese people who died of tragic events, including Hiroyuki Watanabe and Ryuhei Ueshima both from suicides, Yu-Gi-Oh! creator Kazuki Takahashi from accidental drowning, former Japanese prime minister Shinzo Abe from murder, and Kōji Nakamoto from traffic accident.